aleemon/asx_energy_scrape/README.md

 Now we have a new problem - overwriting the existing file?
 Does the file need to be renamed, or just trigger a post-processing step?

+Also compare to [Connor's example repo](https://github.com/connorrothschild/flat-demo-r-processing) - should I be storing the post processing files in the workflows folder?